-Many people who use the WordPress Divi accordion want it to start out closed by default.
-Every WordPress client I have who uses the Divi accordion has asked for it, and there are many people online asking about it.
+Many people who use the WordPress Divi Accordion Module want it to start out closed by default.
+Every WordPress client I have who uses the Divi Accordion has asked for it, and there are many people online asking about it.

 The Solution: Make an Invisible First Row!

 The solution I came up with is to make a dummy first row which is invisible!